The Strange Mrs. Crane

-The Strange Mrs. Crane is a 1948 American film noir directed by Sam Newfield (credited as Sherman Scott) for Eagle-Lion Films.
+The Strange Mrs. Crane is a 1948 American film noir directed by Sam Newfield (credited as Sherman Scott) and written by Al Martin for Eagle-Lion Films and starring Marjorie Lord, Robert Shayne and Pierre Watkin.

 Plot

-The Al Martin–penned murder drama centers around a gubernatorial candidate's wife's ex-partner's fiancée who is wrongly tried for murder.
-It turns out that the real culprit is the lady jury foreman who makes a fatal error at the last split second of the movie.
+A gubernatorial candidate's wife's ex-partner's fiancée is wrongly tried for murder.
+It turns out that the real culprit is the lady jury foreman who makes a fatal error.